b-jesch/skin.estuary.modv2/README.md

 ![](resources/setup_ap.png)
 ### 21.2.1+omega ###
+- .18
+  * Auto Hide OSD when player is forwarding

 - .17
   * some improvements in triple list view
   * improve check of HDR type labels in video OSD